CMSgov/dpc-static-site/common/docsV1.md

 **Example:**
 <pre class="highlight"><code>Content-Location: https://sandbox.dpc.cms.gov/api/v1/Jobs/<span style="color: #045E87;">{unique ID of export job}</span></code></pre>

-## Specify which Resources to Download
+## Specify which resources to download
 The _type query parameter allows you to specify which FHIR resources you wish to export.
 If you do not specify a _type parameter in your request, all three resources will be exported.
-Currently, DPC makes Explanation of Benefit, Patient, and Coverage resources available, which can be specified individually or as a group using a comma delimited list and the syntax `?_type=ExplanationOfBenefit,Patient,Coverage`.
+Currently, DPC makes Explanation of Benefit, Patient, and Coverage Resources available, which can be specified individually or as a group using a comma delimited list and the syntax `?_type=ExplanationOfBenefit,Patient,Coverage`.

-The following request will export the Patient and Coverage esources, but NOT the Explanation of Benefit Resource.
+The following request will export the Patient and Coverage Resources, but NOT the Explanation of Benefit Resource.

 ### Request:
 <pre class="highlight"><code>GET /api/v1/Group/<span style="color: #045E87;">{attribution group ID}</span>/$export?_type=Patient,Coverage</code></pre>

-The following request, by contrast, will export the Explanation of Benefit resource, but NOT the Patient or Coverage resources.
+The following request, by contrast, will export the Explanation of Benefit Resource, but NOT the Patient or Coverage Resources.

 ### Request:
 <pre class="highlight"><code>GET /api/v1/Group/<span style="color: #045E87;">{attribution group ID}</span>/$export?_type=ExplanationOfBenefit</code></pre>